Updated August 2025

 All SBA programs require applicants to provide financial statements to qualify or stay qualified.
 The requirements vary.
 In most cases, the SBA accepts reviewed financial statements from applicants.

 There is only one circumstance where the SBA mandates audited financial statements.
-A small business must submit annual audited financial statements when its gross revenue exceeds $10 million.
+A small business must submit annual audited financial statements when its gross revenue exceeds $20 million.

-At that stage, a business should build financial audits into its periodic reporting process.
+Prior to that stage, a business should build financial audits into its periodic reporting process.

 Before Applying For Business Line of Credit